DANS-KNAW/easy-bag-store/docs/tutorial.md

             │   └── README.TXT
             ├── manifest-md5.txt
             └── tagmanifest-md5.txt

-   Note that `tree` apparently does't try to render the Chinese characters, but instead displays the UTF-8 byte sequences that encode them as octal numbers.
+   Note that `tree` apparently does not try to render the Chinese characters, but instead displays the UTF-8 byte sequences that encode them as octal numbers.

 5. At this point, we are ready to add the bag to the store:

+        #!bash
         easy-bag-store add sample
+    Output:

-        > OK: Added bag with bag-id: 8eeaeda4-3ae7-4be2-9f63-3db09b19db43 to \
+         OK: Added bag with bag-id: 8eeaeda4-3ae7-4be2-9f63-3db09b19db43 to \
            bag store: /srv/dans.knaw.nl/bag-store
    The bag-id will of course be different in each case.
 You may also specify a UUID yourself, using the `-u` option (`easy-bag-store add -u <your UUID> sample`).
-The great thing about UUIDs is that they can be minted in a decentralized fashion while maintaining the uniqueness guarantee.
+The great thing about UUIDs is that they can be minted in a decentralized fashion while guaranteeing uniqueness.

 6. The default bag store is located in the directory `/srv/dans.knaw.nl/bag-store`.
 Check that the bag was copied into the bag store:

+        #!bahs
         tree /srv/dans.knaw.nl/bag-store
+    Output:

-        > /srv/dans.knaw.nl/bag-store
+        /srv/dans.knaw.nl/bag-store
         └── 8e
             └── eaeda43ae74be29f633db09b19db43
                 └── sample